Skip to main content

 SettingPathWhat it controls

-PlatformSettings > PlatformApprove Before Push, enrichment mode, sidebar depth
+PlatformSettings > PlatformApprove Before Push, sidebar tree depth

 Global PromptsSettings > Global PromptsSystem-level AI instructions per attribute type and language